blackbalancef/URL-Shortener/README.md

 1. Install dependencies with poetry `poetry install`
 2. Change in .env file DATABASE_HOST=localhost and REDIS_HOST=localhost
+3. Run `docker compose up docker-compose up db redis redis-commander`
-2. Run export command to set environment variables `export $(cat .env | xargs)`
+4. Run export command to set environment variables `export $(cat .env | xargs)`
-3. Run debug.py file in debug/run mode in your IDE
+5. Run debug.py file in debug/run mode in your IDE

-## Documentation
+## App and Documentation

+### Fastapi

-#### http://localhost:8000/docs to see the API documentation
-#### http://localhost:8000/redoc to see the API documentation in redoc format
+http://localhost:8000/docs to see the API documentation http://localhost:8000/redoc to see the API documentation in redoc format

+### Redis Comander

-#### http://localhost:8081 to see redis commander interface
+http://localhost:8081 to see redis commander interface